 There’s a huge disparity here but with the technology we have at our fingertips, there’s no reason for employers to be poor at communicating with employees.
 It’s here technology (see the next point) can have a huge impact.

-Research shows measuring satisfaction, understanding key improvement areas and acting upon them has a positive effect on the level of employee engagement.
-This leads to higher productivity, reduced employee turnover, increased customer satisfaction and loyalty increased profitability.
+Research shows measuring satisfaction, understanding key improvement areas, and acting upon them have a positive effect on the level of employee engagement.
+This leads to higher productivity, reduced employee turnover, increased customer satisfaction, and loyalty increased profitability.

 5. Start using technology more effectively

 Technology is your friend!
-There are any number of tools out their (not just workforce management solutions) designed to make your life - and the lives of your employees - easier.
+There are any number of tools out there (not just workforce management solutions) designed to make your life - and the lives of your employees - easier.

 Your employees want to know when they are working, they want to be paid on time, they want to be able to swap shifts if they need to, and they want simple ways to communicate.
 Whether it’s a fully integrated workforce management solution or just an automated scheduling solution, there are tools out there to help empower your workers to be more productive and efficient.